tungstonminer/quiet-countryside/README.txt

-    Sleeping Bag                        create a sleeping bag to pass the night on the go Spartan Shields                     create a variety of shields of varying strength Tinkers' Construct                  customizable tools and metal smelting Underwater Utilities                adds SCUBA gear and oxygen replenishment Vending Block                       adds a safe way for players to trade items
+    Sleeping Bag                        create a sleeping bag to pass the night on the go Spartan Shields                     create a variety of shields of varying strength Tinkers' Construct                  customizable tools and metal smelting TorchMaster                         keep mobs at bay with special torch placement tools Underwater Utilities                adds SCUBA gear and oxygen replenishment Vending Block                       adds a safe way for players to trade items